Saab 32 Lansen: Design

-The Saab 32 Lansen had a simple general arrangement, being one of the first aircraft in the world to be specifically developed to fly attack missions.

-Its basic design features it was designed from came from Switzerland.
-It included drawings on Messerschmitts P.1101, P.1110, P.1111 and P.1112.
-SAAB's project manager Frid Wänström retrieved these secret papers from Switzerland to Sweden in 1945.
-The documents came from engineers from Messerschmitt who fled to Switzerland at the end of the Second World War.
-Among them were the engineer and aerodynamicist Hermann Behrbohm, who came to be part of Saab's core in the team around Saab 29 Tunnan and upcoming aircraft types like the Saab 32 Lansen and Saab 35 Draken.

-From the outset, it was designed to provide good support for the installation of electronic warfare and weapons systems.
-The aircraft could be armed with a total of four 20 mm cannon, as well as wing pylons for various calibers of rockets and assorted bombs.
-The J 32 variant carried four 30 mm ADEN cannons while the A 32 ("A" stands for attack) had an armament of four 20 mm Bofors m/49 cannon hidden under flaps in the nose.
-The J 32 differed substantially from the other variant, Saab describing it as "to all intents a new aircraft", being fitted with a more powerful engine and newer armaments and different radar.
+The Saab 32 Lansen had a straightforward general arrangement, being one of the first aircraft in the world to be specifically developed to fly attack missions.
+From the outset, it was designed to effectively accommodate the installation of electronic warfare and weapons systems.
+The aircraft could be armed with a total of four 20 mm cannons, and wing pylons for various calibers of rockets and assorted bombs.
+The J 32 variant carried four 30 mm ADEN cannons.
+The A 32 ("A" stands for attack) had an armament of four 20 mm Bofors m/49 cannon hidden under flaps in the nose.
+The J 32 differed substantially from the other variant, Saab describing it as "to all intents a new aircraft", being fitted with a more powerful engine and newer armaments and a different radar.

-The Lansen's nose also contained the Ericsson mapping and navigation radar, the forward antenna of which was housed in a large blister fairing underneath the fuselage, directly forward of the main landing gear; this radar worked in conjunction with the Rb 04C anti-ship missile, one of the earliest cruise missiles in western service.
+The Lansen's nose contained the Ericsson mapping and navigation radar, the forward antenna housed in a large blister fairing underneath the fuselage, directly forward of the main landing gear.
+This radar worked in conjunction with the Rb 04C anti-ship missile, one of the earliest cruise missiles in western service.
 The attack variant of the Lansen could carry up to two RB04 missiles, one underneath each wing.
-On the reconnaissance variant of the Lansen, up to six cameras can be installed in the place of the four cannon, the camera bodies required the installation of chin blisters on the upper fuselage of the nose; the Lansen could also carry up to 12 M62 flash bombs for night photography.
+On the reconnaissance variant of the Lansen, up to six cameras could be installed in the place of the four cannon.
+The camera bodies required the installation of chin blisters on the upper fuselage of the nose.
+The Lansen could carry up to 12 M62 flash bombs for night photography.